|Kayak||Amazon Rating||Price||Length x Width||Weight||Capacity||Warranty|

 More on Fishing Kayaks

-Finding the best fishing kayak is all about understanding your needs and matching them up with the best kayak you can find.
+Finding a great fishing kayak is all about understanding your needs and matching them up with the best model you can find.
 A kayak for the open water may not work well if you want to go fishing in a river or prowl around in a small freshwater pond.
 For one fishing enthusiast, storage is an essential while for another speed is better.
 Then there is the touchy issue of budget.
 How much are you willing and able to spend on a good kayak?

 When you are spending a sizable chunk of your hard earned money, you want to be completely sure of the kind of investment you are making.
 Take your time to research all options available in the market and find the one that fits your needs.
 Our comprehensive guide below is a great place to start.